Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/1_Import_Pangle_SDK.md

 - Supporting architecture: x86-64, armv7, arm64,i386

-## Import Pangle SDK through CocoaPod:
+## Import Pangle SDK through CocoaPods(preferred):
+The simplest way to import the SDK into an iOS project is to use CocoaPods.
+Open your project's Podfile and add this line to your app's target:

-Import Pangle SDK that the version is higher v3.4.0.0
+- Note: Import Pangle SDK that the version is higher v3.4.0.0
 ```XML
 pod 'Ads-Global', '~>3.4.1.1'
 ```